 According to the Globe, Ronald Sullivan, one of Hernandez’s lawyers, told the jury during closing arguments that state prosecutors had given immunity to the “actual perpetrator of this crime,” referring to Alexander Bradley.

 Bradley testified that he was driving a Toyota 4Runner owned by Hernandez when the former football player fired at the two victims on July 16, 2012.
 The defense said that Bradley fired at the two victims over a drug sale.
 Bradley is in jail for shooting at a Hartford club in 2014 and an admitted drug dealer.
 Bradley testified that Hernandez shot him in February 2013 at a South Florida nightclub and left him for dead.
 Ultimately, the jury didn’t believe this story.

 District Attorney Daniel F. Conley told the Globe that it was comforting to the victims’ families that Hernandez was still spending the rest of his life in jail.
 “In fact, that was said by one of the family members — ‘at least he’s not walking out the door today.’”

 During the trial, Jenkins-Hernandez brought their daughter Avielle to court for the first time, reports Yahoo Sports.
 Hernandez’s face lit up when he saw her and Avielle cried because she couldn’t be with her father.

 3. He Was Serving a Life Sentence for the Murder of Odin Lloyd

-Hernandez insisted that he didn’t do it, saying, “They got it wrong” as he was taken to prison.
+Hernandez insisted that he didn’t do it, saying, “They got it wrong” after the verdict was read.